Our inclusion strategy

-We’re taking action to remove barriers to our colleagues, our customers and our communities realising their potential.
-This supports an inclusive environment where our colleagues can flourish and helps to drive the strong and purposeful delivery of our strategy.
+We’re taking action to remove barriers for our colleagues, customers, and communities to realise their potential.
+This supports an inclusive environment where our colleagues can flourish, and helps to drive the strong and purposeful delivery of our strategy.

-Different ideas and perspectives help us innovate and grow in a sustainable way.
-But we know we aren’t yet representative enough at all levels.
+The different ideas and perspectives that a diverse workforce brings help us innovate and grow in a sustainable way.

 Global gender representation

-After achieving our ambition of having 30% of senior leadership roles held by women in 2020, we set a new goal to reach 35% by the end of 2025.
+After achieving our ambition of having 30% of senior leadership roles held by women in 2020, we set a new ambition to reach 35% by 20251.

 Global ethnicity representation